xwp/wp-customize-posts/readme.txt

 2. Customize link is moved to top of admin bar, and is made available to authors and editors in addition to administrators

 == Changelog ==

+= 0.2.4 =
+Remove shim that implemented the `customize_save_response` filter which was introduced in 4.2.
+The shim used a slightly different filter name and broke insertion of nav menu items in the Customizer.

 = 0.2.3 =
 Change method for registering scripts/styles to fix conflict w/ Jetpack.
 [PR #26](https://github.com/xwp/wp-customize-posts/pull/26)